Shayanakbar90/DecodeLabs-RuleBasedAIChatbot/README.md

 **Nova** is a rule-based conversational chatbot developed as part of the **DecodeLabs Artificial Intelligence Industrial Training Program**.

-The project demonstrates how conversational behaviour can be created through explicit rules, deterministic response mapping, input normalization, fallback handling, and continuous interaction.
+The project demonstrates how a chatbot can process user input, match it against predefined conversational rules, and return consistent responses through a structured decision-making system.

-Unlike machine-learning or large-language-model chatbots, Nova does not generate answers probabilistically.
-It compares normalized user input against a predefined knowledge base and returns the response associated with the matching rule.
+Unlike machine-learning or generative AI chatbots, Nova does not generate responses using a trained model or external API.
+Instead, it uses deterministic Python logic, predefined response mappings, input normalization, exit-command detection, and fallback handling.

-A Streamlit interface provides an accessible web-based chat experience, while the core chatbot can also be executed directly from the command line.
+The chatbot includes both:

+- A web-based interface developed with Streamlit
+- A command-line interface developed with Python

+This modular structure separates the chatbot engine from the presentation layer, making the application easier to understand, test, maintain, and extend.

 ---

 ## Live Application

-The deployed application can be accessed here:
+The deployed chatbot is available through Streamlit Community Cloud.

 ### [Open Nova Rule-Based AI Chatbot](https://decodelabs-rulebasedaichatbot-bpelv2npnxfmvtqegtv6ui.streamlit.app/)

-The web interface allows users to:
+The live application allows users to:

-- Enter messages through an interactive chat box
+- Send messages through an interactive chat interface
-- View the complete conversation history
+- View the complete conversation during the active session
-- Test predefined questions
+- Test predefined questions and commands
-- Receive fallback responses for unsupported input
+- Receive controlled fallback responses
-- End or restart a conversation
+- End a conversation using exit commands
+- Restart the conversation using the sidebar
-- Explore example prompts from the sidebar
+- Review example questions supported by the chatbot

 ---

 ## Project Objectives

-The primary objectives of this project were to:
+The main objectives of this project were to:

-- Understand the fundamentals of rule-based conversational systems
+- Understand the fundamental architecture of rule-based chatbots
-- Apply Python control flow to user–system interaction
+- Build a deterministic conversational response system
-- Organize predefined responses using dictionaries
+- Store predefined responses using Python dictionaries
 - Normalize user input before rule matching
-- Handle unsupported or empty messages safely
+- Handle empty and unsupported messages safely
+- Detect commands that end the conversation
-- Maintain a continuous conversation loop
+- Develop a continuous command-line conversation loop
+- Create a browser-based chatbot interface with Streamlit
-- Separate the chatbot logic from the user interface
+- Separate application logic from interface logic
-- Deploy the completed application as an accessible web app
+- Deploy the completed project as a publicly accessible web application

 ---